 If you are like most house owners, you must know how to use a wood-burning stove.
 But did you ever wonder how easy it is to use this kind of stove?
 Or do you ever wonder what other kinds of advantages you can get from owning one?
 Now you will learn more about how to use a wood-burning stove.

-How to use a wood-burning stove is not as difficult as you might think.
+Use of a wood-burning stove is not as difficult as you might think.
 Anyone can use this kind of stoves.
 Of course, you need to be familiar with how it works and handle it properly.
 To make the most out of it, follow the steps mentioned below:

 - Ensure that the flue is properly warmed up; if not, then warm it using a heat source.